Pantocyclus/InstantSCCS/README.md

 | [Always Never Not Guzzling](https://kol.coldfront.net/thekolwiki/index.php/Roasted_vegetable_of_Jarlsberg)                        | item test               |
 | [Crimbo Training: Bartender](https://kol.coldfront.net/thekolwiki/index.php/Crimbo_Training:_Bartender)                           | item test               |

-### Almost-Required Resources
+### Other Recommendations

-You are strongly recommended to have these resources.
-However, none of them provide much turngen/turn savings on their own (unlike the required resources above, although together they do make up quite a bit), and these may be easily replaced with shinies.
+You are also strongly recommended to have the following resources.
+However, unlike the resources above, none of them provide much turngen/turn savings individually (although together they do make up quite a bit), and these may also be easily replaced with more shinies.

 | Skills                                                                                                                              | Use        |
 | ----------------------------------------------------------------------------------------------------------------------------------- | ---------- |